xing-zhi/vue-tag-input/README.md

 ## Features
 + [x] Use up and down key to move up and down in the result list
 + [x] Select the tag with Enter key or click
++ [x] Add and delete tag around any tag && move around with left arrow key and right arrow key

 ## Props
 | Name | Type | Required | Default | Description |